shrey715/utility_apps/README.md

 - **QR Generator**: Generate QR codes from text input.
 - **SGPA Calculator**: Calculate your SGPA based on your course grades and credits.
+- **Dictionary**: Search for the meaning of words.
+Some words may not be present depending on their availability in Free Dictionary API.

 More mini apps will be added in the future to enhance the utility of this project.